 It sounds like a silly statement, but the final bit of fixer upper advice, and something your mother has told you repeatedly, don’t go into more debt than you can afford.
 Knowing your debt-to-income ratio is an important aspect of owning a home, and knowing what mortgage, loan, or credit card payments you can actually afford to make should be one of the largest determinants of what you decide to do with your home.

-Getting pre-approved for a home loan or mortgage is a good way to get acquainted with your potential payments.
+Getting pre-approved for a home loan, home construction loan, or mortgage is a good way to get acquainted with your potential payments.
 Lenders take several things into consideration when approving buyers for loans including income, credit score, work history, other debts, payment history, and more.
 While their loan amount is what they think you are able to repay, only you know what you can handle.
 Additionally, you do not have to use the entire amount you are approved for.

 Being confident in how much you can afford in a mortgage is a huge part of being a homeowner.
 Defaulting on your mortgage can lead to foreclosure, credit destruction, and can even cause homeowners to file for personal bankruptcy in some cases.
 Use your best judgement when determining how much you want to spend on your home each month.